jal90/Tic-Tac-Toe-Game/README.md

-  I rendered game when showing by ID. need to make it non-interactive
+  I rendered game when showing by ID. need to make it non-interactive Must find a way to reset forms (after signing out, then signing back in) without refreshing page.

 fix x and o elements so they fit within containers at smaller screen sizes